Guide to Amarone and Valpolicella wines

 Since the Valpantena stream runs from north to south, the vineyards have an eastern and western exposure.
 As a result, grapes take longer to ripen so the harvest in Valpantena takes place later than in the Classico area.
 The wines of Valpantena are more elegant and fresh, with higher acidity, and good longevity.

-Valpolicella Orientale has some of the newest and most innovative wineries.
-Many vineyards are planted at altitudes ranging from 100 to 500 metres on the foothills of the Venetian Alps.
-Climate in the area is influenced by cooling winds from the mountains, which lengthens the ripening time at higher altitudes.
+Valpolicella Orientale (or Eastern Valpolicella) has some of the newest and most innovative wineries.
+Many vineyards are planted at altitudes ranging from 100 to 500 metres in the foothills of the Venetian Prealps.
+Climate in the area is influenced by cooling winds from the mountains, lengthening the ripening time at higher altitudes.
 Soils on the hillsides are rocky and less fertile.

-The most important parts of Eastern Valpolicella are Valley di Mezzane and Valley d’Illasi.
+The most important parts of Valpolicella Orientale are Valley di Mezzane and Valley d’Illasi.
 Wines from these zones are fruity and elegant, complicated by herbal notes.

 Valpolicella and Amarone grapes

-The wine laws of Amarone, Valpolicella and Recioto require them to be made from a blend of Corvina Veronese (45–90%) and Rondinella (5%–30%).
-Corvinone can replace up to 50% of Corvina – so it’s not unusual to see equal quantities of Corvina and Corvinone.
+The wine laws of Amarone, Valpolicella and Recioto define the Valpolicella formula – wines must be made from a blend of Corvina Veronese (45–90%) and Rondinella (5%–30%).
+Corvinone can replace Corvina for up to 50% of the blend.

 Corvina Veronese – also known as Corvina or Cruina – is the most important grape that defines Valpolicella.
-It produces ruby-red wines with a translucent hue, and flavours of strawberry, raspberry and rose, as well as nutmeg, cinnamon and cloves.
+It produces ruby-red wines with a medium-deep colour, and flavours of strawberry, raspberry and rose, as well as nutmeg, cinnamon and cloves.
 It’s not a very tannic grape, and winemakers typically add other permitted grapes to build up the desired body of their wine.

 The notable red fruit aromas of Corvina are produced by naturally occurring red-berry chemicals.
 The first one is furaneol (also known as strawberry furanone).
 It is also present in strawberries and pineapple, and is often used to make perfumes.
 Another notable chemical is β-damascenone, which is the main aroma of rose (and of Kentucky bourbon), and ethyl cinnamate (aroma of cinnamon).